Massimiliano Antonio Primi

 What to see in Oratino: the Rocca, the Church of Santa Maria Assunta and Palazzo Giordano

 Finally it’s time to take a walk in Oratino and discover the beauties of this hidden gem in Molise.
 Let's go!
-Along our journey through its stone-paved streets decorated with plants, flowers and tiny works of art, with no other way than losing ourselves in the marvel of the artistic stonework pretty visible in every corner, we will focus on three must-visit attractions for the historical heritage of this fascinating village: the Rocca (the Stronghold), the Church of Santa Maria Assunta and Palazzo Giordano (Giordano Palace).
+Along our journey through its stone-paved streets decorated with plants, flowers and tiny works of art, we'll focus on three must-visit attractions: the Rocca (the Stronghold), the Church of Santa Maria Assunta and Palazzo Giordano (Giordano Palace).

-The Church of Santa Maria Assunta in Oratino is the symbol of the religious devotion of this pretty gem in Molise, as well as a small artistic treasure for visitors to discover.
-Its external architecture, naturally made of stone with all the mastery of the stonemasons, reflects hybrid stylistic influences between the Middle Ages and the Renaissance, while its interior saves elements of great beauty, such as frescoes and works of art that tell sacred stories and celebrate the faith of the village’s community: the most majestic one is certainly the Assumption fresco, painted by Ciriaco Brunetti in 1791, you can admire it here.
+The Church of Santa Maria Assunta in Oratino is a symbol of the religious devotion of this charming gem of Molise, as well as a small artistic treasure to discover.
+Inside, you can find frescoes and works of art that tell sacred stories and celebrate the community’s faith: the most majestic is undoubtedly the fresco depicting the Assumption, painted by Ciriaco Brunetti in 1791.

-The last must-visit attraction to visit in Oratino is Palazzo Giordano (Giordano Palace), located in the splendid square of the same name (pictured in this article’s cover!), another great little architectural jewel made possible by the excellent work of local masters specialized in stonecraft.
-Palazzo Giordano today is a symbol of the town that bears witness to the elegance and greatness of the ancient noble residences, as well as a fascinating cultural landmark helping tell the heritage of Oratino and the stone-carved history of a beautiful glimpse of Molise.
+The last must-visit attraction in Oratino is Palazzo Giordano (Giordano Palace), located in the splendid, homonymous square (pictured in this article’s cover!), another architectural jewel made possible by the excellent work of local masters specialized in stonecraft.
+Palazzo Giordano today is a symbol of the elegance and greatness of the ancient noble residences, and a fascinating cultural landmark showing the history of Oratino and Molise.

 Discover Molise, the crossroads between Central and Southern Italy